capralifecycle/jenkins-proxy/README.md

   The internal is used for slaves (and this proxy) and the public is used for this proxy.
 A ECS container cannot have multiple load balancers attached.

+Details about our setup is available on https://confluence.capraconsulting.no/x/uALGBQ